From the start, the ASPCA has put horses at the heart of what we do.

 Helping Horses Find Homes

-Thousands upon thousands of horses across the country are at risk of homelessness and poor welfare as they move from one career to the next.
+Many horses across the country are at risk of homelessness and poor welfare as they move from one career to the next.
 The ASPCA aims to help horses transition seamlessly to new careers and safe homes.
 We are focusing specifically on increasing adoptions, as that is the most direct way to decrease risk for those horses.
 We believe it is possible to significantly improve adoption numbers while still finding excellent, safe homes for horses.

-We are also shifting the focus of our annual national Help a Horse contest to elevate the lifesaving work that equine rescues and sanctuaries do to find homes for horses year-round.
+We are also shifting the focus of our annual national Help a Horse Home: ASPCA Equine Adoption Challenge to elevate the lifesaving work that equine organizations do to find homes for horses year-round.
 In our first year alone, contestants adopted out well over 1000 equines in just two months.
 For each one of those horses, that is a tremendously positive change.

 Keeping Horses Safe

-One way we are working to provide more options for horse owners is through a collaboration with veterinarians and global animal health company Zoetis on a pilot project where veterinarians identify and provide services to those in need of support to increase the likelihood that horses can remain in their current homes.
+One way we are working to provide more options for horse owners is through a collaborative pilot project with veterinarians and global animal health company Zoetis and AAEP, where veterinarians identify and provide services to those in need of support, to increase the likelihood that horses can remain in their current homes.

 Combating Cruelty and Responding to Disasters